FintanK/scaffoldV2/README.md

 # Ionic 2 http://ionicframework.com/docs/v2/

 - Hybrid app development
 - Updated design changes
 - Simplicity using a component model
 - Great choice of components
 - No router required but still works with the router component from Angular,
 - Lots of customizable components developed for cross platform compatibility,
-- Completely modular styles,
+- Completely modular styles.
 - Native scrolling for hybrid apps,
-- Material design,
+- Material design
 - Over 900 icons and much more!
 - Ionic native plugins for access to the user's device and hardware.
 GPS, Bluetooth, Camera, NFC etc.
 - Webpack, SASS (CSS Preprocessor), CommonJS and a new module loader out of the box.
 No longer using bower.
 - Web animations API! https://w3c.github.io/web-animations/